NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

 #.
 For enabling the test-runner to programmatically login users, enable `the resource owner password credentials (ROPC) flow <https://docs.microsoft.com/EN-US/azure/active-directory-b2c/configure-ropc?tabs=app-reg-ga>`_ with the following settings on the Active Directory B2C:

    a.
 Name - ``B2C_1_developer``.
    #.
-Application claims - Select :guilabel:`Show more ...` and then mark :guilabel:`Email Addresses` as a return claim.
+Click :guilabel:`Application claims`, select :guilabel:`Show more ...` and then mark :guilabel:`Email Addresses` as a return claim.

 #.
 Grant the B2C directory API permissions for authenticating users:

    a.
 In the left menu, under :guilabel:`Manage`, select :guilabel:`API permissions`.
-Add the permission to manage user accounts (:guilabel:`Microsoft Graph` > :guilabel:`Application permission` > :guilabel:`User.ReadWrite.All`).
+Add the permission to manage user accounts (:guilabel:`Microsoft Graph` -> :guilabel:`Application permission` -> :guilabel:`User.ReadWrite.All`).

 #.
 Grant the B2C directory API permissions for the function app: